-It was also downright hilarious, and everything I needed, and more, exactly when I needed it.
-This book has been recommended to me many times, mostly by my boyfriend Charlie who bears the brunt of my mental illness.
-When I brought up Jenny's name recently, he immediately presented me with a copy of this book and offered to buy me the Jenny Lawson trilogy on audiobook (right after I told him I was having some trouble concentrating with my reading).
+It was absolutely hilarious, everything I needed, and more, exactly when I needed it.
+This book has been recommended to me many times, mostly by my partner Charlie.
+When I brought up Jenny's name recently, he immediately presented me with a copy of this book and offered to buy me the Jenny Lawson trilogy on audiobook.

 This is Jenny's second book, and I hope to read the first, Let's Pretend this Never Happened and her newest book Broken, in due course.
-For now, on a furiously unhappy mental health day, I'm hoping that Jenny will bring me some joy.
+For now, on a furiously unhappy mental health day, Jenny brought me a huge amount of joy.

 |Courtesy of Jenny's Instagram|

 In the notes from the author section, Jenny says, “I hope to one day see a sea of people all wearing silver ribbons as a sign that they understand the secret battle, and as a celebration of the victories made each day as we individually pull ourselves up and out of our foxholes to see our scars heal, to remember what the sun looks like.”